gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

         delta = vars[delta_start + t - 2];
       }
 ```
+I did try an alternative place to impose the latency by setting the current state to be the result of the state plus the result of the previous actuator values.
+This did not seem to work as well.
+So I commented that code out.
 ## Solving the Non-Linear System of Equations
 The optimal solution of the resulting model of N states and N-1 actuations is computed using a Ipopt solver.
 The solver uses the state equations, the constraints, and the polyfit coefficients to compute the optimal solution within a given time limit.
 The larger the value of N, the greater the computation needed to solve the nonlinear optimization problem.
 I used N=10 in my system to keep the computation well within the 100msec cycle time of the control loop.